yangfangs/physpetools/docs/docs/faq.md

-# Frequently Asked Questions (FAQ)

-## PhySpeTree input/output

-### 1.What preparation of user should does for PhySpeTree?
+### 1. What is the input of PhySpeTree?

-The users should prepare a TXT file, which contain species name (abbreviated names are same with [KEGG database](http://www.genome.jp/kegg/catalog/org_list.html). one line write one species name only.
-For example,[organism_example_list](https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt).
-You can retrieve the Abbreviation of species names by [KEGG API](http://rest.kegg.jp/list/organism)
+Users only need to prepare a TXT file containing [KEGG](http://www.genome.jp/kegg/catalog/org_list.html) abbreviated species names.
+For example, [organism_example_list](https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt).

-### 2.What's PhySpeTree output data mean?
+### 2. How to explain PhySpeTree outputs?

-PhySpeTree output two data files, the one is a result file default names is `Outdata`, another is a `temp` file.

-If you reconstruct phylogenetic tree by `--hcp` (highly conserved protein) method, the temp files include three directory: `conserved_protein`, `alignment` and `concatenate`.
+PhySpeTree returns two folders, `Outdata` contains the output species tree and `temp` includes temporary data.
+Files in `temp` can be used to check the quality of outputs in each step.
+If HCP method (`--hcp`) is selected, the `temp` folder includes:

-  * conserved_protein: Store the FASTA format files, which was highly conserved proteins retrieved by KEGG database.
+  * `conserved_protein`: highly conserved proteins retrieved from the KEGG database.
-  * alignment: Store the sequence files has been aligned.
+  * `alignment`: aligned sequences.
-  * concatenate: Include concatenated highly conserved proteins data (FASTA format) and selected conserved blocks data (\*.fasta-gb1 format file).
+  * `concatenate`: concatenated sequences and conserved blocks.

-If you reconstruct phylogenetic tree by `--srna` (SSU rRNA) method, the temp files include two directory: `rna_sequence` and `rna_alignment`.
+If SSU rRNA method (`--srna`) is selected, the `temp` folder includes:

-  * rna_sequence: Store a file named rna_sequence.fasta, contain the SSU rRNA sequence retrieved from SILVA database.
+  * `rna_sequence`: SSU rRNA sequences retrieved from the SILVA database.
-  * rna_alignment: Store in the \*.fasta file is the sequence files has been aligned and the \*.fasta-gb1, \*fasta-gb1.html are select conserved blocks data (use Gblocks software), the \*.phy format file is converted from has been select conserved blocks data by PhySpeTree.

-`NOTE`:

-* *Users can check the quality of every aspect of data by the corresponding temp files.*

-## PhySpeTree reconstruct phylogenetic tree database

-### 1.what's the highly conserved proteins be used to reconstruct phylogenetic tree?

-PhySpeTree use 31 highly conserved proteins to reconstruct phylogenetic tree.
-This highly conserved proteins exclusion Horizontal Gene Transfers (HGTs) already.
+  * `rna_alignment`: aligned sequences and conserved blocks.

+### 3. What classes of HCP are selected?

+PhySpeTree uses 31 HCP without horizontal transferred genes according to Ciccarelli *et al.*.

 **cite:**

-> Ciccarelli F D, Doerks T, Von Mering C, et al. Toward automatic reconstruction of a highly resolved tree of life[J]. science, 2006, 311(5765): 1283-1287.
+> Ciccarelli FD, Doerks T, Von Mering C, et al. Toward automatic reconstruction of a highly resolved tree of life[J]. science, 2006, 311(5765): 1283-1287.

-The 31 highly conserved proteins and corresponding KEGG database KO number as follow table:
+The 31 HCP and corresponding KEGG KO number are shown in the following table:

 Protein Names                                       |  Eukaryotes KO     |Prokaryotes KO
 --------------------------------------------------- | ------------------ | ---------------